robindavidgames/ci-project04/README.md

 Users can register new accounts on the website so that they may leave comments and like posts.

 ### Recipe Page
 This shows the recipe in more detail.
+Note that if the user is logged in and is the author of a given recipe, they have additional options to edit and delete the recipe.

 ![Recipe page](/assets/readme_images/recipepage.png)